UW-Advanced-Robotics-Lab/uwarl-mujoco-summit-wam-sim/README.md

 - In `components/include_common.xml` param `timestep`.
 Make sure the 1/frequency of the ROS node can be divided by the engine steptime with no remainder!!
 - In `playground/playground_mobile_wagon_manipulation.xml` comment out the world body and the contact exclusions to simulate without a world.
 This increases the rendering performance.
 - In `components/include_e7_3rd_floor_Dependencies.xml`, the world .stl file is defined.
 Change to simulate different world.
+- In `src/main.py` the MuJoCo viewer rate can be defined.
+- In `src/main.py` the onboard cameras of the Summit and WAM can be enabled.
+This can be done by passing `True` in the Engine `_update` function.
+Default value equals `False`.

 <eof>